 A safe, easy to use luxurious power catamaran with unrivalled comfort at sea, the Lagoon 40 is a premium bareboat charter choice or a holiday in the Whitsundays.From $920 - $1670 AUD per night

 Fuel efficiency, long range cruising capacity and stability makes the 40MY a truly multipurpose boat.
 On deck, this bareboat will guarantee real cruising pleasure with a large sheltered cockpit and Weber BBQ, rigid bimini, convenient steering station, and a fabulous sunbathing area on the cabin top.

-Inside, the accommodation combines elegance and comfort for up to 6-8 - guests (maximum 10) boasting 4 sophisticated cabins all with en suite, 2 forward pilot berths and collapsible saloon table.
+Inside, the accommodation combines elegance and comfort for up to 6-8 - guests boasting 4 sophisticated cabins all with ensuites, 2 forward pilot berths and collapsible saloon table.
 The comfortable saloon and galley up design has a convenient serving window keeping the cook in the action!

-The Whitsundays offers an array of activities, snorkelling, diving, bush-walks beach combing, island exploration or just relaxing on deck and soaking in the wide array of gorgeous sunsets or under star drenched skies sipping champagne cocktails.
+The Whitsundays offers an array of activities.
+Snorkelling, diving, bushwalks, beachcombing, island exploration or just relaxing on bord the Lagoon 40 deck soaking in the wide array of gorgeous sunsets or under star drenched skies sipping champagne cocktails.